jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 Once you've sorted that, type "start.SYSl" to start SYSlang's CLI on Windows.

-If you did that right, "Wares CLI" should show up as your user/drive letter on the command line
+If you did that right, "SYSl CLI" should show up as your user/drive letter on the command line
-# Using the CLI on Linux
+# Using the CLI on Linux (I recommend Ubuntu, better performance atm)
-Well, the file is probably on your home screen, but if not you can try:
+Well, the file is probably in your downloads folder, but if you can't find it, try:

+- Open terminal.
+- Type "start.SYSl".
-Open terminal.
-Type "start.SYSl".
-It opens in a new terminal window.
+- It opens in a new terminal window.

 _Note: you can't close the first Terminal Window_